-Evaluation focus/ Criteria Evaluation questions Data Sources Data Verification IMPACT Are there reasonable grounds to conclude that the WUF10 is set to achieve its impact?
-To what extent did WUF10 produce positive or negative changes in advancing sustainable development?
-What are the impact multipliers for the WUF10 and WUFs in general?
+set to achieve its impact?
 How are lessons learned from the previous WUFs being incorporated into the WUF10 to achieve its impact?
-Documents reviewed, Survey results, Interviews, Session reports, UN-Habitat and WUF10 Websites, WUF10 Urban Impact (report), Responses to WUF9 Audit Recommendations Triangulation COHERENCE How coherent is the WUF10 across all its actors, partners, and events?
+WUF10 Urban Impact (report), Responses to WUF9 Audit Recommendat ions COHERENCE How coherent is the WUF10 across all its actors, partners, and events?
 To what extent was WUF10 implemented in coherence, complementarity and synergy with other development actors, partners and events?
 Documents reviewed, Survey results, Interviews, Session reports, UN-Habitat and WUF10 Websites, Statistics of the registration and session speakers Triangulation